photo credit: 125ans.lanvin.com

 Jeanne Lanvin became a full-fledged couturiere and joined the Chambre Syndicale de la Couture.
 The robe de style bouffant dress became her signature piece.
 Lanvin’s embellishments included ribbons, ruffles, flowers and lace.

 Jeanne Lanvin died in 1946.
 Her daughter took ownership of the fashion house until her death in 1958.
-Bouchra Jarrar is the current creative director at the House of Lanvin.
+Lucas Ossendrijver is the current designer at the House of Lanvin.